 What is an Exothermic Reaction?

 An exothermic reaction is a reaction in which energy is released in the form of light or heat.
 Thus in an exothermic reaction, energy is transferred into the surroundings rather than taking energy from the surroundings as in an endothermic reaction.
-In an exothermic reaction, change in enthalpy ( ΔH) will be negative.
+In an exothermic reaction, the change in enthalpy ( ΔH) will be negative.

 Therefore, it can be understood that the net amount of energy required to initiate an exothermic reaction is less than the net amount of energy released by the reaction.
 When a calorimeter, a device used to measure the heat released by a chemical reaction, the net amount of heat energy that flows through the device is equal to the negative of the total energy change of the system.